Intermittent solutions of the stationary 2D surface quasi-geostrophic equation: Introduction

 where $[R^{\perp},\nabla \psi]\theta = -[R_2,\partial_1\psi]\theta + [R_1,\partial_2\psi]\theta$, $R_j$ are the $j^{th}$ Riesz transforms for $j=1,2$, and $[A,B] = AB - BA$ denotes the standard commutator.
 Since

 the integral in ~\eqref{eq:CKL_soln} is well defined.
-In our situation though, since $\theta \in \dot{H}^{-1-\epsilon}(\T^2)$, the definition provided by ~\eqref{eq:CKL_soln} breaks down.
+In our situation though, since $\theta \not \in \dot{H}^{-1/2}(\T^2)$, the definition provided by ~\eqref{eq:CKL_soln} breaks down.
 Instead, we draw inspiration from \cite{ABGN} and use paraproducts to define $\mathbb{P}_{\not=0}(\theta u)$ as an element of $\dot{H}^{-5}(\T^2)$ and then use dual pairings to define the notion of a weak solution.
 See Definitions \ref{def:paras} and \ref{def:weak_para_soln}.
 We also note briefly that weak solutions to ~\eqref{eq:SQG_not_stat} for functions $\theta$ which for fixed values of $t$ lie in $\dot{H}^{-1/2}(\T^2)$ can also be defined; see for instance \cite{BSV} and \cite{FM}.

 The main new contribution of this paper is incorporating intermittency into the construction of the solutions.
-Intermittency has played a key role in several previous convex integration constructions; see for instance \cite{ABGN}, \cite{BBV}, \cite{BCV}, \cite{BV19}, \cite{CheskidovLuo}, \cite{CL2}, \cite{Luo}, \cite{MS}, \cite{NV} and references therein.
-In particular, we make use of Mikado flows, a class of building blocks first introduced by Daneri and Sz\'{e}kelyhidi in \cite{DS17}.
-In our construction we choose to utilize intermittent Mikado flows which possess a distinct advantage over non-intermittent building blocks, like for instance plane waves or Beltrami flows, of having an $L^1$ norm which can be made arbitrarily small while their $L^2$ norm remains fixed.
-This mechanism is one of the reasons we are able to remove any restriction on the dissipation exponent $\gamma$.
-Note that since we work with the stationary dissipative SQG equation, we do not have the extra degree of freedom provided by the time parameter and so non-intermittent building blocks would only give that $\Lambda^{-1}\theta \in \dot{H}^{-\epsilon}$.
-With the intermittent Mikado flows that we utilize we can ensure at least that $\Lambda^{-1}\theta$ also enjoys some integrability.
+Intermittency has played a key role in several previous convex integration constructions; see for instance \cite{ABGN}, \cite{BBV}, \cite{BCV}, \cite{BMNV}, \cite{BV19}, \cite{CheskidovLuo}, \cite{CL2}, \cite{DS17}, \cite{Luo}, \cite{MS}, \cite{NV} and references therein.
+In particular, we make use of a new class of intermittent building blocks which we call \textit{intermittent blobs}.
+In contrast to standard intermittent building blocks used in previous convex integration constructions like Mikado flows and intermittent jets, the perpendicular gradient of the modulated intermittent blobs are not stationary solutions of any PDE (Euler, SQG, etc.) nor are they anisotropic.
+Indeed, these intermittent blobs are built from a radially symmetric, compactly supported base function and they incorporate intermittency in two full spatial dimensions.

-However, as was noted in \cite{ABGN}, due to the fact that the $L^2$ norms of Mikado flows are only uniformly bounded, we cannot conclude that any function we produce using our convex integration scheme lies in $L^2(\T^2)$.
-Since we utilize the relaxed momentum formulation of stationary SQG from \cite{BSV}, this means that $v$ cannot lie in $L^2(\T^2)$, and so as a consequence $u$ and $\theta$ cannot lie in $\dot{H}^{-1}(\T^2)$.
-Thus with our convex integration scheme, this is the best one can do in terms of the regularity of $u$ and $\theta$.